 A. Many people love the cute koala bear.
 This animal has been made into stuffed toys all over the world.
 But it is rare to see this creature alive and moving because it's gradually becoming extinct.
 The koala, like the kangaroo, is actually a marsupial.
 It contains a small pouch for its young.
 For this reason, the koala is not related to true bears.
 In appearance, it is a combination of a monkey and a kangaroo.
 Koalas are native of a monkey and a kangaroo.
-Koalas are native of a monkey and a kangaroo.
-Koalas are now chiefly found in New South Wales and Queensland.
+Koalas are native to Australia, although they are now chiefly found in New South Wales and Queensland.
 The koala has been hunted since the middle of the 20th century for fur and food.
 Today, anyone fund harming a koala is severely punished by law.